-The terms of the Series 1 Senior Preferred Unit Purchase Agreement, as amended on September 1, 2017, also contained a right, which we refer to as the Series 1 Tranche Right.
+The terms of the Series 1 Senior Preferred Unit Purchase Agreement, as amended on September 1, 2017, contained a right, which we refer to as the Series 1 Tranche Right.
 The Series 1 Tranche Right obligated the holders of the Series 1 Senior Preferred Units to purchase 1,973,430 Series 2 Senior Preferred Units at a purchase price of \$12.67 per unit in the event we achieved certain preclinical milestones.
-In addition, the holders of a majority of the Series 1 Senior Preferred Units to purchase the Series 2 Senior Preferred Units at any time prior to December 1, 2017.
+In addition, the holders of a majority of the Series 1 Senior Preferred Units had the right to require the holders of the Series 1 Senior Preferred Units to purchase the Series 2 Senior Preferred Units at any time prior to December 1, 2017.
 The Series 1 Tranche Right was subject to certain transfer rights.

-We concluded that the Redeemable Preferred Tranche Right and the Series 1 Tranche Right, together the Tranche Rights, met the definition of a freestanding financial instrument as the Tranche Rights were legally detachable and separately exercisable from the Redeemable Preferred Units and the Series 1 Senior Preferred Units.
-Therefore, we allocated the net proceeds between the Tranche Rights and the Redeemable Preferred Units or the Series 1 Senior Preferred Units.
-The Tranche Rights were initially recorded at fair value and were re-measured at fair value each reporting period.
+We concluded that the Series 1 Tranche Right met the definition of a freestanding financial instrument as the Series 1 Tranche Right was legally detachable and separately exercisable from the Series 1 Senior Preferred Units.
+Therefore, we allocated the net proceeds between the Series 1 Tranche Right and the Series 1 Senior Preferred Units.
+The Series 1 Tranche Right was initially recorded at fair value and was re-measured at fair value each reporting period.
 Changes in the fair market value were recognized as a component of other income (expense), net, in the consolidated statements of operations.

-In October 2016, the Redeemable Preferred Tranche Right was settled with the closing of the Redeemable Preferred Unit financing.
 In October 2017, the Series 1 Tranche Right was settled in connection with the closing of the Series 2 Senior Preferred Financing.